milonoir/yaml_rulz/README.md

 Exclusions
 ----------

-It is possible that there are minor deviations between resources for a given template.
+It is possible that there are minor deviations between resources for a given schema.
 In this case certain subsections might fail in the validation.
 The validator, however, can be configured not to fail.
 Validation issues for keys or subsections matching to regular expressions listed in a so-called __exclusions file__ will count as warnings instead of errors.
 The validator returns with exit code 0 if there were only warnings.

-Consider the following template:
+Consider the following schema:

 ```yaml
 ---